blue-button/implementation-guide/transmit-using-direct.md

 ### Direct Protocol

-Direct is not a new protocol, but rather, a specification for how existing standards can be used to securely transport health information over the internet.
+Direct is a specification for how existing standards can be used to securely transport health information over the internet.
 Direct uses SMTP, S/MIME, and X.509 certificates to achieve security, privacy, data integrity, authentication of sender and receiver, and confirmation of delivery.

-Image outlining how it works.

-Technical image outlining how it works.

-(1) You have a system
-(2) Your system needs to talk to a HISP.
-It should payload and direct address.
-(3) HISP (which you own or you don't) will send it.
+As a dataholder, you will need to send patient health information from your system to a Direct address.
+In order to do that, your system needs to be able to send that payload via SMTP and SMIME through a Health Information Service Provider (HISP).
+The functionality of a HISP can be internal to your system or hosted externally.

+A HISP is a component that handles Direct message delivery and receipt.
+For Blue Button, a HISP must be able to:
+- Send messages via SMTP
+- Discover certificates via LDAP and DNS
+- Encrypt using S/MIME
+- Error Cases

+Your system can communicate the payload and destination Direct address to a HISP via SOAP or REST.

+Link to Direct Spec - IE how to build a HISP
+Link to Sample Code - Head start in Java, .NET, etc...

-Certificate Exchange
+#### Certificate Exchange
-Pointers to "Trusted" Whitelist.
-Must be able to refer to multiple whitelists.
+Pulls from a "trusted" White list.
+Must be able to pull from multiple whitelists.
 Must pull from whitelists at X frequency.

-Certificate Discovery - Using DNS and LDAP
+#### Certificate Discovery
-Link to more detailed spec.

-Links to Sample Code

-Links to Direct Spec
+More details on DNS and LDAP.
+The ability to send to any address that is given to you.

 ### Automation